Below is a list of the answers to our most frequently asked questions. Don't see what you're looking for? Drop us a line!

 Our classes are year-round and feature monthly continuous enrollment.
 Our schedule begins in August, and as long as tuition fees do not fall 90 days delinquent.
 The only way to become un-enrolled is to complete and submit a withdrawal form to the office.
 (See also withdrawal policy)

 How do I register?

 Select a class that is right for your child based on his/her skill level.
 Our classes are primarily divided by skill level as opposed to age.
 If you are trying to find classes by age, we will do our best to accommodate your request.
-If your unsure on your child's skill level just come in for a quick evaluation, which will only take a couple of minutes.
+If your unsure of your child's skill level just come in for a quick evaluation, which will only take a couple of minutes.

 We also hope to soon be able to offer online registration for currently registered students.
 Payment must be made with a major credit card at the time of registration.
-Families who are currently registered may enroll online through our Parent Portal button the very top of the screen once this feature is available.
+Families who are currently registered may enroll online through our Parent Portal button at the very top of the screen once this feature is available.
 If you are not currently registered, please take a moment to do so.
 It's very easy.
-Your annual registration fee and tuition will not be drafted from your account until your enrollment is confirmed by an AMP Athletics Representative.
-(Keep in mind some upper level and pre-team classes are invitation-only, and will not be available for online registration)
+Your annual registration fee and tuition will not be drafted from your account until your enrollment is confirmed by an AMP Athletics Representative (Keep in mind some upper level and pre-team classes are invitation-only, and will not be available for online registration).

 Do Team Gymnasts and Cheerleaders receive better training?

 No. Our athletes involved in our competitive programs do not receive better training/instruction, but the majority of the time, they do receive more training.
 Most of our competitive athletes are required to train a minimum of 4 hours per week, while class students often only come 1 or 2 hours per week.
 The extra training time allows team coaches to focus on extra conditioning and details in every skill.

 What do coaches look for when inviting kids to competitive teams?